invictus-integration/testing-framework/blog/invictus-logic-apps-testing-framework.md

 {
     await using (await logicApp.TemporaryEnableAsync())
     {
-        // Perform other actions related to your test-case.
+        // Perform actions related to your test-case, while the Logic App is enabled.
     }
 }
 ```